Membership Manual

 The first time you swipe at the entrance desk after being suspended, you will automatically activate a 14-day “grace period” that allows you to shop despite your suspension.
 Within those 14 days, you should either contact the Membership Office to straighten out the problem, schedule and complete any shifts that you owe, or pay any outstanding membership fees.
 You cannot get two grace periods for the same suspension, nor can you extend a grace period.

-If your grace period has expired and you are still suspended, you may request a day pass or suspension override (SO) from the Membership Office.
+If your grace period has expired and you are still suspended, you may request a suspension override pass (SO) from the Service Desk or Membership Office.
 An SO pass allows you to shop for the day even though your household is suspended.
 Each member is entitled to five SO passes per suspension.

 C. TEAM LEADERS

 Some shifts have team leaders.
-A team leader is an unpaid working member who takes on the extra responsibility of helping to facilitate the smooth running of a shift in cooperation with the paid staff.
-Team leaders receive training from staff and provide member leadership to support and direct the other working members on the team.
+A team leader is a member working a shift who takes on the extra responsibility of helping to facilitate the smooth running of a shift.
+Team leaders work in cooperation with the paid staff.
+They receive training from staff and provide member leadership to support and direct the other working members of the team.

 D. OTHER WORKSLOT OPPORTUNITIES

-The Coop uses member labor in a variety of ways beyond the main committees of checkout, food processing, stocking, office and maintenance.
+The Coop uses member labor in various ways beyond the main committees of checkout, food processing, stocking, office and maintenance.
 Approximately 125 members do their workslot on the Linewaiters’ Gazette as editors, writers, illustrators, art directors and graphic designers.
-Members of the Soup Kitchen Committee prepare and serve food at a local soup kitchen for workslot credit.
+Members of the Soup Kitchen Committee prepare and serve food at CHIPS, a local soup kitchen, for workslot credit.
 Some other examples include the Chair Committee, the Fun Committee, the Compost Committee, the Agenda Committee, the Environmental Committee and the Personnel Committee.

 Most of these special workslots require you to be a member for at least six months, and some have waiting lists and/or require specific skills or experience.
 Openings for special workslots are listed in the Linewaiters’ Gazette.